Project Dates: 2023-2024

 The use of repeated elements in the design is a key concept.
 On new walls, a timber veil of uniformly spaced CNC-machined solid oak 2”x 2” battens wraps the interior like a decorative ribbon along a horizontal datum.
 Below bar-counter height these battens are left solid.
 Above bar-counter height, at eye level, these battens are scalloped.
 Doors into toilets punctuate this ribbon.
 Fluted glass within snugs creates a mesh for privacy.

-A single storey rear extension creates a new room overlooking the south facing yard and towards Dick Macks Brewery.
-Behind the local stone façade, a nod to materiality of St Mary’s Church that sits over the road, the form of this room is derived from a thorough analysis of the scale and proportion of the existing rooms within the Victorian-era-built house.
+A single-storey extension at the rear introduces a new room that opens onto the south-facing yard, offering views towards Dick Mack’s Brewery.
+Behind the local stone façade, a nod to materiality of St Mary’s Church that sits over the road, its form draws on an in-depth study of the scale and proportions of the pub’s original Victorian-era rooms.